9 Best Investment Apps in the UK for 2024

 Invest Engine

-Invest Engine are quickly becoming something of a fan favourite in the passive investments space.
+Invest Engine is quickly becoming a fan favourite in the passive investments space.
 Like other providers on the market, they build and maintain portfolios on behalf of clients.
-But unlike other providers, they also provide a DIY portfolio selection option, so that users can enjoy the best of both worlds.
-In either case, Invest Engine use exchange-traded funds as the preferred vehicle for diversified market access.
+But unlike other providers, they also provide a DIY portfolio selection option so that users can enjoy the best of both worlds.
+In either case, Invest Engine uses exchange-traded funds as the preferred vehicle for diversified market access.

 Another great benefit is the low fees on offer, with some of the most competitive prices on the market.
 At 0.25% for its actively managed service, this massively undercuts rivals Nutmeg and Wealthify.
 On the flip side, it lacks an ethical investment option, and you’ll need a £100 minimum to set up your first portfolio.